Silver vs Gold: Which Precious Metal Is Right for Your Investment?

 For long-term high-value storage, gold is often more practical.
 For gradual stacking with smaller tickets, silver can still be convenient.

-6. Portfolio Role
+6. Portfolio allocation Strategies

-A simple way to think about it:
+A simple way to structure your precious metals:

 Common Mistakes to Avoid